vliz-be-opsci/vliz-be-opsci.github.io/index.md

   - title: Accountability
     description: "Open science promotes accountability by holding researchers responsible for their actions and ensuring that they adhere to ethical standards and research integrity.
-      Researchers is therare expected to be accountable for their methodologies, results, and interpretations."
+      Researchers are expected to be accountable for their methodologies, results, and interpretations."
   - title: Fairness
     description: "Open science advocates for fairness in research practices.
 This includes fair attribution of credit to contributors, fair evaluation of research outputs, and fair access to research opportunities and